Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations

 integrated along the [010] crystal direction, further confirms that these excitons are completely delocalized in reciprocal space, \textit{i.e.}, very localized in real space.

 This unambiguously confirms the existing speculation that these in-gap excitations are to a large part on-site Fe transitions in which the electron spin is flipped.
-Moreover, the local nature of the excitation explains the excessively high binding energy, as the Coulomb interaction on these small length scales is weakly screened only by other on-site electrons and due to its $1/r$ behavior, the electron-hole potential energy takes on large values on average.
-Lastly, we note that the approximate anti-ferromagnetic spin structure necessitates a spin-flip for on-site intra-$d$-shell transitions owing to the $^{5}d$ half filling, which prevents the hopping of a flipped spin from one Fe atom to a neighboring one due to the Pauli exclusion principle (see sketch).
+Moreover, the local nature of the excitation explains the excessively high binding energy, stemming from $1/r$ behavior of the Coulomb interaction and a weak dielectric screening of this interaction at short length-scales by other on-site electrons.
+Lastly, we note that the approximate anti-ferromagnetic spin structure necessitates a spin-flip for on-site intra-$d$-shell transitions owing to the $^{5}d$ half filling, which prevents the hopping of a flipped spin from one Fe atom to a neighboring one due to the Pauli exclusion principle (see sketch in Fig 2a and Fig. S3 of the SM for real-space plots of excitonic electron and hole).

 By contrast, the excitons above the gap show the opposite behavior, see Fig.~\ref{fig:exciton-detail} (marked as R and S in Fig.~\ref{fig:bse_onset}g).
 The spin composition of the hole and the electron for these excitons is identical, \textit{i.e.}, they do not involve a flipping of the spin.
 In addition, the Fe contributions of hole and electron stem from two \emph{different}, neighboring Fe atoms.
 This delocalization of the exciton is further confirmed by its distribution in wave vector space, where it is localized in a specific corner of the first Brillouin zone, \textit{i.e.}, in real space it is delocalized.
 This suggests that the above-gap excitations are of a very different type than the in-gap excitations and mostly involve the hopping of an electron from one Fe atom to one of its neighbors while keeping its spin orientation, in non-violation of the Pauli principle.
 The delocalization of this type of exciton also explains their much lower binding energies compared to the strongly localized in-gap excitations.